Ravens to sign S Earl Thomas, RB Mark Ingram

 Thank you Seattle for the love and memories that my family and I will never forget... ❤️☔️— Earl Thomas (@Earl_Thomas) March 13, 2019

+The Seahawks were not in play to re-sign Thomas, a source close to the situation told ESPN's Brady Henderson.
+As strained as the relationship between Thomas and the Seahawks became over the past year, the source said the two sides parted on good terms.

-Thomas, who turns 30 in May, made six Pro Bowls in his nine seasons with the Seahawks and was named first-team All-Pro three times.
-His 28 career interceptions rank third among all players since 2010, when he was drafted with the 14th overall pick out of Texas.
-His 107 consecutive starts from 2010 to 2016 is the second-longest streak in franchise history.
+Thomas, who will turn 30 in May, made six Pro Bowls in his nine seasons with the Seahawks and was named first-team All-Pro three times.
+His 28 career interceptions rank third among all players since 2010, when he was drafted by Seattle with the 14th overall pick out of Texas.
+His 107 consecutive starts from 2010 to 2016 represent the second-longest such streak in franchise history.

 Thomas will return to CenturyLink Field this season, as the Ravens are slated to visit the Seahawks.

-The arrival of Thomas gives the Ravens their best ball hawk since Hall of Famer Ed Reed left after the 2012 Super Bowl season.
+The arrival of Thomas gives the Ravens their best ball hawk since Pro Football Hall of Famer Ed Reed left following the 2012 Super Bowl season.

 Thomas will fill the void left by Eric Weddle, who was cut last week.
 It's also a big step toward rebuilding last season's top-ranked defense, which lost linebackers C.J.
 Mosley, Terrell Suggs and Za'Darius Smith in the first two days of free agency.

 The Ravens also got their targeted running back in Ingram.
-A source said Baltimore was never involved in negotiations with former Steeler Le'Veon Bell and always had its sights on the Saints free agent.
+A source said Baltimore was never involved in negotiations with former Steelers running back Le'Veon Bell and always had its sights on the Saints free agent.

 The move will be characterized as a letdown by many after Baltimore didn't land Bell, but Ingram has been an efficient runner, a big-time producer in the red zone and a valuable leader.
-He is the type of durable, physical back who fits perfectly in the Ravens' running-back-by-committee system.
+He is the type of durable, physical back who should fit perfectly in the Ravens' running back-by-committee system.

 Ingram ends Baltimore's patchwork tinkering at running back over the past four years, which included contributions from Justin Forsett, Terrance West, Alex Collins and Gus Edwards.
 Ingram also comes at a more moderate price than Bell, allowing the Ravens to address other needs as they build a supporting cast around quarterback Lamar Jackson.